 There are not many occasions I could imagine where I could walk through the city of York chatting to a renowned multiple sclerosis researcher, not only discussing our work and possible collaborations and some more tailored professional advice, but also getting to know them on a more personal level.

-Joseph Brook, NC3Rs-funded PhD student from Queen Mary University of London
+Algernon Bloom, NC3Rs-funded PhD student from Queen Mary University of London

 I always thought of the NC3Rs as an organisation that worked solely on addressing the 3Rs.
 From attending the summer school I’ve seen how important the scientific aims are too and I can see where the slogan “Pioneering better science” comes from.
 The NC3Rs looks to address a major scientific problem, whilst also addressing the 3Rs, which has made me realise the importance of the research they are funding.